dwyl/home/README.md

 but the worst-case was

 And I also know that the “fix” is remarkably simple:
-1. Teachers should be well educated and _compensated_ - like they are Finland. 🇫🇮 😍
+1. Teachers should be well educated and _compensated_ - like they are in Finland. 🇫🇮 😍
 2. They should have access to good resources so they never skip an activity for lack of money.
    Not the absurdly low budgets